windmill-labs/windmilldocs/docs/reference.md

 ## Audit Log

-Every operation and actions that have side-effects (so every action except getting or listing entities) have a log attached to them which contains the user at the origin of the operation and some metadata specific to the kind of operation.
-Every kind of audit log have a hierarchical operation name attached to them.
+Every operation, and actions that have side-effects (so every action except getting or listing entities) have a log attached to them which contains the user at the origin of the operation and some metadata specific to the kind of operation.
+Every kind of audit log has a hierarchical operation name attached to them.
 Admins of a workspace can see the audit logs of every users of a [workspace](#workspace).
 Simple users can only see their own audit logs.
 Audit logs have different retention policy depending on the plan your team is on.